squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ---

-TODO: decide if any part of the stuff between these &lt;hr&gt;s is worth keeping
+TODO: decide if any part of the stuff between these `---` is worth keeping

 So, for the above example, the `"numbers"` value would be compiled into: